ahoxus/ahoxus.github.io/index.md

 - yes, life is hard. death is imminent. destruction is part of it. live with it. but focus on life. every kind. be always kind. and happy.

-- language is way too complex and [deceiving in many ways](https://curiosity.com/topics/is-communication-really-80-percent-nonverbal-curiosity/). especially human language. we can only really ever communicate at a ridiculously [low rate equivalent to 39bps](https://curiosity.com/topics/no-matter-how-fast-languages-are-spoken-they-all-transmit-information-at-the-same-rate-curiosity/), and that's under ideal conditions, which is speaking without seeing each other. any other way, the rate actually drops. it's a speed achieved by computers in the 1990s. yet, it's by far or best and even only way to communicate effectively. everything else, including body language, is "exponentially" more complex and deceiving! when we seem to "sync" in communication is because we can use any language/protocol to get on the same "page" inside each one of us, like accessing the same link in 2 computers, using just the bits of information in a link to open up that same page, and nothing else.
+- language is way too complex and [deceiving in many ways](https://curiosity.com/topics/is-communication-really-80-percent-nonverbal-curiosity/). especially human language. we can only really ever communicate at a ridiculously [low rate equivalent to 39bps](https://curiosity.com/topics/no-matter-how-fast-languages-are-spoken-they-all-transmit-information-at-the-same-rate-curiosity/), and that's under ideal conditions, which is speaking without seeing each other. any other way, the rate actually drops. it's a speed achieved by computers in the 1990s. yet, it's by far our best and even only way to communicate effectively. everything else, including body language, is "exponentially" more complex and deceiving! when we seem to "sync" in communication is because we can use any language/protocol to get on the same "page" inside each one of us, like accessing the same link in 2 computers, using just the bits of information in a link to open up that same page, and nothing else.

 # carpe diem